kvndrsslr-zz/limes2-pitcher/PITCHME.md

 +++

+### A case for coding in research

 @ul

-* the community will eventually look up and use our code when trying to reproduce our published research results. bad code will probably result in a drop in reputation
+* the research community will read and use our code in order  to reproduce paper results -> bad code quality likely to impair reputation
-* partners / collaborators of funded projects in the industry will get in touch with our code. good code will lead to good relationships and less frustration.
+* partners / collaborators of funded projects in the industry will use or collaborate on our code -> good code leads to better relationships and less frustration
-* last but not least, the code we develop today is part of the tool we use tomorrow: a sound api design and clean, understandable code will boost productivity when implementing new ideas and, in turn create more time to focus on writing great papers.
+* code we develop today is part of our toolset tomorrow
+	* sound api design and clean, understandable code will boost productivity
+	* -> more time to write great papers

 @ulend

+---

 ## Specific problem areas

++++

 ### Testing
 * JUnit